lucaswerkmeister/advent-of-code-2025/day06/README.md

 # Day 6

-The [day 6 puzzle][day6] asks you perform calculations on input given vertically instead of horizontally.
+The [day 6 puzzle][day6] asks you to perform calculations on input given vertically instead of horizontally.

 This probably would’ve been very straightforward to do if there was a simple way to “diagonally mirror” an input file on Unixoid systems, but I’m not aware of one (there’s e.g. `rev` and `tac` to mirror “horizontally” and “vertically”,